microsoft/playwright/docs/src/locators.md

 await page.GetByPlaceholder("name@example.com").FillAsync("playwright@microsoft.com");
 ```

-:::tip When to use label locators
+:::tip When to use placeholder locators
-This should be used when locating form elements which do not have labels but do have placeholder texts.
+Use this locator when locating form elements that do not have labels but do have placeholder texts.
 :::

 ### Locate by text